n., plural: biotic factors

 The interaction between animals in an ecosystem shapes its environment.
 In a river or sea, the biotic factor examples include fish, aquatic plants, algae, and amphibians.
 Both the biotic and abiotic factors play their role to create a unique ecosystem.

-As it is clear now that biotic factor is a living thing, thus it is obvious that they need a certain amount of energy, food, and environment to function properly.
+As it is clear now that the biotic factor refers to a living thing, thus it is obvious that they need a certain amount of energy, food, and environment to function properly.
 They get their energy and nutrition from their environment.
 In an ecosystem, it is common that one biotic factor is dependent on another biotic factor to survive.
 For example, a deer itself is the biotic factor for predators, however, it depends on plants for survival.

 Plants are also biotic factors in an environment.
 Their dependency, however, on other biotic factors, in terms of food is not as extensive as the animals that hunt and prey.
 They produce their own food by photosynthesis.
 Nevertheless, plants require CO2 for food production that they derive from natural sources, including from animals that breathe it out during exhalation (respiration).
 Also, some plants are “carnivorous”, obtaining food by capturing animals (e.g. insects) using a special trapping organ.
 An example of such a plant is the Venus flytrap.
 Despite such an extraordinary ability to feed on animals though, these carnivorous plants would still make their own food by photosynthesis.
 Because plants serve as the producers in an ecosystem, many organisms thrive in habitats abundant in plants.
 Nevertheless, other organisms are also found elsewhere not populated by plants.
 Examples are deep oceans, lava beds, and deserts.
 Examples of biotic factors in deserts are cactus plants, desert lizards, and snakes.